OctoConsulting/OCP4.1/README.md

 - An active RedHat developer subscription with pull secret enabled

 This should create the cluster with the self-contained yaml file.
+This defaults to us-west-2 but all of these options can be changes within the install-cluster.yaml for use in any environment.